Separation Lawyers for Men

 Filing a Separation Agreement

-Separation agreements are the first, formal step in the path to a final divorce from the bond of matrimony in Virginia.
-Using the experienced separation attorneys at The Firm For Men to draft and complete your separation is a wise move, for many reasons.
+Marital separation agreements are the first, formal step in the path to a final divorce from the bond of matrimony in Virginia.
+Using the experienced separation agreement attorneys at The Firm For Men to draft and complete your separation is a wise move, for many reasons.
 You may have a friend who advises that you can get “a legal separation” on your own, or by purchasing paperwork online.
 Let us assure you right away: Virginia does not recognize a “legal separation.”
 The state has no such thing, so you really do need our family lawyers looking out for you, to protect your rights and defend you.

 Separation Starts the Clock